wavesplatform/docs.wavesplatform/docs/en/ride/script/script-types/account-script.md

 }
 ```

-## Data Accessible by Account Script
+## Data Accessible to Account Script

 The following data can be used for checks: